Should you keep your baby name a secret before birth?

 Yeah, well, guess what?
 Her name is Olivia.
 He tried calling her Olive a time or two just to make his point but my husband told him to knock it off.
 He did, but was the first to nickname her "Livvy."
 Now, 8 years later, I find myself calling "Livvy" 20 times a day.
 It suits her just as well as Olivia.

 OK, so here's my advice for Jessica.
 Choose a good name.
-One that you love; works well with Jackson and has a lot of meaning for you.
+One that you love; works well with Jackson and has a lot of meaning to you.
 Then don't tell anybody until it's down on the birth certificate—a done deal.
 Then the grandparents don't have any choice but to be gracious or annoying.
 Most will rise to the occasion and be gracious.
 Before they know it, they won't be thinking about that smelly, high school nose picker.
 They'll be thinking about their grandchild.

-I would also advise that you choose a real name, not one you've made up or intentionally misspelled.
+Get Real I would also advise that you choose a real name, not one you've made up or intentionally misspelled.
 But then, that's just my opinion (the privilege of age and all that).
 Over the years, I've learned to use the edit feature I had installed on my mouth.
 When patients say something like, "we're naming her Emily—because it's so different," I don't say, "Different?
 Have you checked the top 10 names over the last 10 years?
 Emily's number one."
 Nope, instead I say, "I love that name.
 She looks just like an Emily."
 It's harder for me to edit when someone takes a perfectly good name and then spells it funny—just to be different.
 But, my edit feature works pretty well and I keep my mouth shut.

 Let me say one more thing about that though: When you give your child a really unusual or complicated name, they'll have to spend the rest of their days explaining themselves.
 It will never be easy for them.
 They'll always have to correct people for saying or spelling it wrong or worse, not being able to remember it.
 What a complicated way to live.